 R.I.
 Gen. Laws § 36-14-17 Content of financial statement.
-[Effective January 1, 2024.]

-(a) The financial statement required herein shall be on a form prescribed by the commission and shall include the account of the financial activity of the person required to file the statement by this chapter, the financial activity of his or her spouse (if not estranged), and any dependent children for the preceding calendar year.
+(a) The financial statement required herein shall be on a form prescribed by the Commission and shall include the account of the financial activity of the person required to file the statement by this chapter and the financial activity of his or her spouse (if not estranged) and any dependent children for the preceding calendar year.

-- (b) The account of financial activity referred to in subsection (a) of this section shall consist of: - (1) If the person required to file the statement or any person enumerated in subsection (a) of this section or a business entity in which the person or any person enumerated as aforesaid held a ten percent (10%) or greater equity interest or five thousand dollars (\$5,000) or greater cash value interest at any time during the calendar year for which the statement is required has done business with a state or municipal agency or a business which is subject to direct regulation greater than of a de minimus nature by a state or municipal agency, and if so, the date and nature of the business; - (2) A list of all sources of occupational income identified by employer or, if self employed, by the nature of occupation or profession, and if income was received from a state or municipal agency, the name and address of the agency and the nature of the services rendered; however, general officers, as defined in § 17-2-1, shall list all sources and amounts of income in excess of two hundred dollars (\$200) according to the following categories: - (i) Not more than \$1,000 - (ii) Greater than \$1,000 but no more than \$10,000 - (iii) Greater than \$10,000 but no more than \$25,000 - (iv) Greater than \$25,000 but no more than \$50,000 - (v) Greater than \$50,000 but no more than \$100,000 - (vi) Greater than \$100,000 but no more than \$200,000 - (vii) Greater than \$200,000 but no more than \$500,000 - (viii) Greater than \$500,000 but no more than \$1,000,000 - (ix) Greater than \$1,000,000; - (3) A listing of all real property in which a financial interest was held; however, this section shall not apply to real property used exclusively as the person's principal residence; - (4) Identification of any interested person from whom the person or the person's spouse (if not estranged) or any dependent child received a gift or contribution of money or property in excess of one hundred dollars (\$100) in value or a series of gifts or contributions of money or property, the total of which exceeds one hundred dollars (\$100) in value received from the same source, and a description of each gift or contributions, except those received from persons related to the person at any time within the third degree of consanguinity or affinity and campaign contributions which were reported as required by law.
-For purposes of this subsection, "interested person", means a person or a representative of a person or business that has a direct financial interest in a decision that the person subject to the code of ethics is authorized to make, or to participate in the making of, as part of the person's official duties;
+- (b) The account of financial activity referred to in subsection (a) of this section shall consist of: - (1) If he or she or any person enumerated in subsection (a) of this section or a business entity in which he or she or any person enumerated as aforesaid held a ten percent (10%) or greater equity interest or five thousand dollars (\$5,000) or greater cash value interest at any time during the calendar year for which the statement is required has done business with a state or municipal agency or a business which is subject to direct regulation greater than of a de minimus nature by a state or municipal agency, and if so, the date and nature of the business; - (2) A list of all sources of occupational income identified by employer, or if selfemployed, by the nature of occupation or profession, and if income was received from a state or municipal agency, the name and address of such agency and the nature of the services rendered; however, general officers, as defined in section 17-2-1, shall list all sources and amounts of income in excess of two hundred dollars (\$200) according to the following categories: - (i) not more than \$1000 - (ii) greater than \$1000 but no more than \$10,000 - (iii) greater than \$10,000 but no more than \$25,000 - (iv) greater than \$25,000 but no more than \$50,000 - (v) greater than \$50,000 but no more than \$100,000 - (vi) greater than \$100,000 but no more than \$200,000 - (vii) greater than \$200,000 but no more than \$500,000 - (viii) greater than \$500,000 but no more than \$1,000,000 - (ix) greater than 1,000,000 - (3) A listing of all real property in which a financial interest was held; however, this section shall not apply to real property used exclusively as his or her principal residence; - (4) Identification of any interested person from whom the person or his or her spouse (if not estranged) or any dependent child received a gift or contribution of money or property in excess of one hundred dollars (\$100) in value or a series of gifts or contributions of money or property, the total of which exceeds one hundred dollars (\$100) in value received from the same source, and a description of each gift or contributions, except those received from persons related to the person at any time within the third degree of consanguinity or affinity and campaign contributions which were reported as required by law, for purposes of this subsection, "interested person", means a person or a representative of a person or business that has a direct financial interest in a decision that the person subject to the Code of Ethics is authorized to make, or to participate in the making of, as part of his or her official duties;